 On November 23, 2009 the Bank announced executive organizational changes following the retirement of Mr. Bernard Piché, who held the position of Senior Executive Vice-President, Treasury, Capital Markets and Brokerage.
 Further information on this reorganization can be found under the heading "Reorganizations" of this Annual Information Form.

-Further information on the Bank's development during the 2010 fiscal year can be found in the 2010 MD&A.
+Further information on the Bank's development during the 2010 fiscal year can be found on pages 22 to 65 of the 2010 Annual Report.